alimate/errors-spring-boot-starter/README.md

     + [Configuration](#configuration)
   * [License](#license)

-## Make error handling great again!
+## Make Error Handling Great Again!
 Built on top of Spring Boot's great exception handling mechanism, the `errors-spring-boot-starter` offers:
  - A consistent approach to handle all exceptions.
 Doesn't matter if it's a validation/binding error or a custom domain-specific error or even a Spring related error, All of them would be handled by a `WebErrorHandler`